Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Summary

-We use ivection resonance to explain the formation of Kepler-108, a system hosting two planets with mild eccentricity but significant mutual inclination.
-We use simulations to reproduce the observed configuration of the system in Section \ref{sec:K108}.
-The importance of ivection resonance in other exoplanet systems with relatively close binary companion is also investigated, with some indirect evidence (Section \ref{subsec:importance}) suggesting that ivection resonance significantly affect the formation and / or evolution of such systems.
+{We propose ivection resonance as a promising mechanism for producing the orbital configuration of Kepler-108, a system hosting two planets with mild eccentricities but significant mutual inclination.
+We use simulations to reproduce the observed configuration of the system in Section \ref{sec:K108}.} The importance of ivection resonance in other exoplanet systems with relatively close binary companion is also investigated, with some indirect evidence (Section \ref{subsec:importance}) suggesting that ivection resonance may significantly affect the formation and / or evolution of such systems.
 However, given the large $T_{\rm crit}$ of most systems, our current theory of ivection resonance capture cannot account for such significant effect, and how ivection resonance affect the formation and evolution of planets perturbed by external binary companion should be investigated in future studies.

 \acknowledgements